facundoq/edunn/README.md

     ````

-4. Create a virtualenv environment and install the dependencies in [requirements.txt](https://github.com/facundoq/simplenn/blob/main/requirements.txt):
+4. Create a virtualenv environment and install the dependencies in the requirements file `requirements.txt`:

     ````bash
     python3 -m venv nnenv